anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   alternative enrollment protocols such as Lightweight CMP.
   To this end a new URI scheme used for performing the certificate enrollment.
-  BRSKI-AE enables the use of other enrollment protocols between pledge and registrar and to any backend RA components with end-to-end authentication.
+  BRSKI-AE enables the use of other enrollment protocols between pledge and registrar and supports end-to-end authentication to the RA.

 CA:
 : Certification Authority, which is the PKI component that issues certificates